quicwg/multipath/draft-lmbdhk-quic-multipath.md

 allowing values up to 2^62-1; in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.

-To calcullate the nonce, a 96 bit path-and-packet-number is composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
+To calculate the nonce, a 96 bit path-and-packet-number is composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
 If the IV is larger than 96 bits, the path-and-packet-number is left-padded with zeros to the